 Style

-The white color we tested this jacket in is a poor choice, and we would never recommend anyone buying a white ski jacket.
+The white color we tested this jacket in is a poor choice, and we would never recommend anyone buy a white ski jacket.
 We shouldn't have bought it in white, we quickly realized.
 First, because it gets instantly dirty.
 Chairlifts are known to leak grease on riders, which is exactly what happened on day one of wearing the Snowbelle.
-Second, you blend into the mountain, which is a safety concern as other riders will have a harder time seeing you.
+Second, you blend into the mountain, which is a safety concern as other riders will have difficulty seeing you.
 We felt like a floating pair of legs in this jacket.
 Thankfully Patagonia has updated this jacket's colors this year and no longer offers it in white.

 Ski Features